-Fertilizer maker CF Industries posts 93.6 percent fall in second quarter profit
+Fertilizer maker CF Industries posts 93.6 percent plunge in profit

-(Reuters) - U.S. nitrogen fertilizer producer CF Industries Holdings Inc (CF.N) reported a 93.6 percent fall in quarterly profit on Wednesday, hurt by weak fertilizer prices and derivative losses.
+(Reuters) - U.S. fertilizer producer CF Industries Holdings Inc (CF.N) reported a 93.6 percent fall in quarterly profit on Wednesday and said it expects nitrogen pricing to be challenged through 2017 and into 2018.

+Fertilizer prices have faced pressure from soft crop prices and expanding U.S. nitrogen fertilizer capacity.

+The average selling price for ammonia fell nearly 18 percent to $338 per ton in the second quarter, while the price of UAN (urea ammonium nitrate) dropped about 13 percent to $175 per ton.

-Net earnings fell to $3 million, or 1 cent per share, in the second quarter ended June 30, from $47 million, or 20 cents per share, a year earlier.
+The Deerfield, Illinois-based company's net earnings fell to $3 million, or 1 cent per share, in the quarter ended June 30, from $47 million, or 20 cents per share, a year earlier.

+The company recorded a derivative loss of $18 million in the latest reported quarter.

 Net sales fell marginally to $1.12 billion.